Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-25.md

 - Figure out how to embed the PDFs found online.
 - If possible, actually embed the documents.
 - Semi-finalize the vector database where embeddings will reside (might start with **ChromaDB**, but will switch to **Pinecone** if needed).
 - Ensure that everyone on the team is clear on the precise project goals, particularly regarding how the project will work.
-This includes discussing whether the system can handle **stock data** or **live option data**, and considering any necessary changes to the internal structure.
+This includes discussing whether the project can handle **stock data** or **live option data**, and considering any necessary changes to the internal structure.

 ### Neville